 Ground Plant-Based Protein(ContainsWheat, Soy, Tree Nuts)

 • Adjust rack to top position and preheat oven to 450 degrees.
-Wash and dry all produce. • Cut potatoes into ½-inch-thick wedges.
+Wash and dry produce. • Cut potatoes into ½-inch-thick wedges.
 Toss on a baking sheet with a large drizzle of oil, 1 tsp Southwest Spice (2 tsp for 4 servings), salt, and pepper.
-(You’ll use the rest of the Southwest Spice in the next step.) • Roast on top rack until lightly browned and tender, 20-25 minutes.
+(You’ll use the rest of the Southwest Spice later.) • Roast on top rack until lightly browned and tender, 20-25 minutes.

 • In a second small bowl, combine BBQ sauce, ketchup, stock concentrate, half the cornstarch (all for 4 servings), remaining Southwest Spice, and 1 TBSP water (2 TBSP for 4). • In a third small bowl, combine mayonnaise with a squeeze of lime juice.
-Season with salt to taste.
+Season with salt.

 • Heat a drizzle of oil in a large pan over medium-high heat.
-Add chopped onion; cook, stirring, until softened, 4-5 minutes. • Add half the plant-based protein* (all for 4 servings); season with salt and pepper.
-Using a spatula, press into an even layer; cook, without stirring, until browned on bottom, 3-4 minutes. • Break up protein into pieces and continue cooking until browned all over and warmed through, 3-4 minutes more.
+Add chopped onion; cook, stirring, until softened, 4-5 minutes. • Add plant-based protein*; season with salt and pepper.
+Using a spatula, press into an even layer; cook, undisturbed, until browned on bottom, 3-4 minutes. • Break up protein into pieces and continue cooking until browned all over and warmed through, 3-4 minutes more.

 • Add 2 TBSP water (4 TBSP for 4 servings) to pan with plant-based protein, then stir in BBQ sauce mixture.
 Cook, stirring, until sauce has thickened, 2-3 minutes.
-(TIP: Add more water a splash at a time as needed.)
+(TIP: If sauce seems too thick, stir in another splash of water.)
 Taste and season with salt and pepper.
 Turn off heat. • Meanwhile, toast buns until golden brown.

-• Divide buns between plates; spread cut sides of bottom buns with lime aioli.
+• Divide buns between plates; spread cut sides of bottom buns with lime mayo.
 Fill buns with messy jane filling and as much pickled onion (draining first) as you like.
-Serve with potato wedges on the side and any remaining lime aioli for dipping.
+Serve with potato wedges on the side and any remaining lime mayo for dipping.